 5:20 pm: I arrive at the dealership and see this:

 It’s the perfect truck.
 Peter was right, it was just what we were looking for and he was able to negotiate an awesome price!
 We take it for a spin and I get very excited!
 The one downside – we have to pay in cash.
 Not money orders, not traveler’s checks, not checks, just cash.
 Now, having worked in Ghana for some time now, I knew that this would probably be the case.
 But, since I was (a) not sure how much cash we were going to end up needing and (b) very uncomfortable with the idea of traveling on a crowded bus with loads of Ghanaian Cedis in my bag, I figured that I would have to deal with this issue once we arrived in Kumasi.

 5:30 pm: We leave the dealership and tell car salesman that we will return tomorrow but we are very interested in the truck.
 Maybe getting some cheap car insurance near me would be a good idea if we decided to get it.
-After all, insurance is a good idea, particularly for when/if an accident occurs.
+After all, insurance is a good idea, particularly for when/if an accident occurs, especially if you are able to get the best-priced car insurance available to you.
 Accidents can unfortunately happen even if you are driving carefully.
 As a side note, if you have recently been in a car accident then it might be a good idea to get a lawyer involved (you could use someone like this Georgia truck wreck lawyer) to help you with your lawsuit.

 5:45 pm: We pass about a thousand Western Union signs and get the brilliant idea of having someone wire us the cash from our CWS bank account.